parappayo/book-notes/kanban-in-action.md

 * Behaviour Driven Development (BDD) - specification by example
 * Card Smells - stuck in a state too long, confusing information, disagreement over whether task is "done"
 * Context Switching - one study found a 10 IQ point drop per context switch, more than the amount found from being high on pot
+* CONWIP - constant WIP, one limit for the whole board; more common approach is to have per-column limits
 * Deadlines - should stand out on the tickets, should be hard dates; timeboxing is another thing
 * Expedite Lane - for high priority work that overrides other WIP
 * Extreme Ticket Smells - use an actual banana peel that degrades with blocker age, so the ticket literally smells